riturajDas/socialCops/README.md

 to install all necessary dependencies at once.

 ### Usage
-1. Download this repo (do not change the package structure!)
+1. Clone/download this repo (do not change the package structure!)
 2. Install necessary/missing dependencies using __npm__ as listed in the __package.json__ file into __node_modules__ folder.
 3. Start any server in the directory
 4. Open up any browser and go to _localhost_ on your machine.